mattyschell/cscl-migrate/doc/archive-migration.md

 ### Approach 3: Direct Load Target History Tables

+1. Copy the feature class to a file geodatabase.
+Perform any required sprucing up in the file geodatabase.

-1. Copy the feature class to the target schema.
+2. Copy the feature class from the file geodatabase to the target schema.
 It will be registered with the geodatabase.
 Register as versioned.
 Register as archiving.

-    In the real workflow the data will move to an interim file geodatabase along the way.
-When registerd and archive-enabled on the target ensure correct tolerance and resolution.
+3. Verify expected tolerance and resolution.

-2. Target: Truncate the _H table.
+4. Target: Truncate the _H table.

-3. Source: Unset IS_HISTORY to make source _H table visible to ESRI software.
+5. Source: Unset IS_HISTORY to make source _H table visible to ESRI software.

 The ID in the where clause below is of the history table not the featureclass.